mattmag/RedEye/README.md

 - **A Single Scheme for Day and Night**

-    Color choices and contrast between background and foreground were tuned over multiple days and nights (and across multiple monitors) in an attempt at becoming more than just a "dark theme" - so leave those blinds open to get your Vitamin D, or turn that dimmer switch waaaay down to set the mood.
+    Color choices and contrast between background and foreground were tuned over multiple days and nights (and across multiple monitors) in an attempt at becoming more than just a "dark theme".

 - **Logical Color Groupings**

     Why can't reading code be similar to reading a nicely formatted text document?
-Like headers and paragraphs, we have classes and method definitions, and while we can't make use of type face and scale, we can make better use a scheme's only tool: color.
+Like headers and paragraphs, we have classes and method definitions, and while we can't make use of type face and scale, we can make better use of a scheme's only tool: color.
 In RedEye colors are used to accentuate the code's natural hierarchy.

     <sub>Note how easy it is to identify classes and methods in the file and the minimap</sub>